Most small businesses are experiencing uncertainty about their cash flow due to COVID-19, and paying the bills feels harder than ever right now.

 Are you eligible for the Canada Emergency Business Account?

 When the program was originally announced on April 9, 2020 to be eligible small businesses needed to meet all of the following criteria:

 The CEBA program has also been modified to include new businesses (those which have never filed a tax return) and businesses which do not have a “business account” at a bank and operate through personal bank accounts.

 To qualify under the expanded eligibility criteria, applicants with payroll lower than $20,000 need:

 When can you apply for the Canada Emergency Business Account?

 Major banks are accepting enrollments now for the CEBA program under the criteria that was announced on April 9, 2020.

-The launch date for applications under the new criteria announced on May 19, 2020 will be announced within the next few days.
+Applications under the new criteria announced on May 19, 2020 are also now available.